protwis/gpcrdb_data/docs/mutations.rst

 can be put into perspective by comparing to mutational effects in e.g. other GPCR subtypes by use of the visualization tools available in GPCRdb.
-To capture mutational data in a format that enables comparison of effect on e.g. ligand binding affinity, a standardized Excel spreadsheet has been prepared to collect the data. `Please download it here`_, enter your data by following the instructions included in each cell and email the file to Kasper Harpsøe (kasper.harpsoe@sund.ku.dk).
+To capture mutational data in a format that enables comparison of effect on e.g. ligand binding affinity, a standardized Excel spreadsheet has been prepared to collect the data. `Please download it here`_, enter your data by following the instructions included in each cell and email the file to us (info@gpcrdb.org).

-A few examples of entered mutant data are `available here`_ and if in doubt please contact Kasper Harpsøe (kasper.harpsoe@sund.ku.dk) via e-mail.
+A few examples of entered mutant data are `available here`_ and if in doubt please contact us via e-mail at info@gpcrdb.org.

 .. _Please download it here: https://files.gpcrdb.org/excel_file_for_reporting_mutants.xlsx
 .. _available here: https://files.gpcrdb.org/excel_file_for_reporting_mutants_examples.xlsx
-.. _Kasper Harpsøe: mailto:kasper.harpsoe@sund.ku.dk

 Type of mutation data
 ^^^^^^^^^^^^^^^^^^^^^